Klaviyo icon

 Why Look for Klaviyo Alternatives?

 Klaviyo has 1,100+ reviews on G2 and a 4.6/5 rating.
-It's a well-known platform, but that doesn't mean it's the right fit for everyone.
-Here are the most common reasons people start looking elsewhere:
+It is a well-known platform, but that does not mean it is the right fit for everyone.

 • Pricing climbs steeply with active profiles: $150/mo at 10K profiles, and it keeps going from there